COSIMA/regional-mom6/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We thank the Consortium for Ocean–Sea Ice Modeling in Australia ([cosima.org.au](https://cosima.org.au)) for useful discussions during the development of this package.
+N.C.C. acknowledges funding from the Australian Research Council under DECRA Fellowship DE210100749.

 # References